ioleo/code-kata-acyclic-graph-distance/README.md

 * ...
 * There are 0 cities at reachable in 8 steps
 * There are 0 cities at reachable in 9 steps

+> Note: the "number of steps" is the index of an element plus one, the "number of cities" at given distance is the value of an element.